ansible-collections/amazon.aws/docs/amazon.aws.ec2_module.rst

                 <td>
                 </td>
                 <td>
                         <div>Used with <em>exact_count</em> to determine how many nodes based on a specific tag criteria should be running.
 This can be expressed in multiple ways and is shown in the EXAMPLES section.
-For instance, one can request 25 servers that are tagged with &quot;class=webserver&quot;.
+For instance, one can request 25 servers that are tagged with <code>class=webserver</code>.
 The specified tag must already exist or be passed in as the <em>instance_tags</em> option.</div>
                 </td>
             </tr>
             <tr>